mpanighetti/install-or-defer/README.md

 - The Last Modified metadata in the script.
 - The Version metadata in the script.
-- The `version` key in the build-info.plist file.
-(Recommend matching the script version.)
+- The `version` key in the build-info.plist file (recommend matching the script version).

-With munkipkg installed, his command will generate a new pkg installer in the build folder:
+With munkipkg installed, his command will generate a new installer package in the build folder:

     munkipkg /path/to/install_or_defer

-The subsequent pkg can be uploaded to Jamf and scoped as specified below in the JSS setup section.
+The subsequent installer package can be uploaded to Jamf Pro and scoped as specified below in the JSS setup section.

 ## JSS setup